find your fit

 Wide Sized Face

-If your measurements are 145mm or bigger, you have a wide face.
-Look for larger frames that fall in the above 55mm range.
+If your measurements are 140mm or bigger, shop for frames above 55mm.

 How do i measure my eyewear?